Jigisha-Baliyann/Meetly/README.md

 └── deploy/
     └── Dockerfile or railway.json

-## 🧪 Sample GPT Prompt
+## 🧪 Sample OpenAI Prompt

 Summarize the following meeting transcript.
 Then extract all action items, grouped by participant name.
 Include deadlines if mentioned.
 Format clearly in markdown or bullet points.
 [Paste meeting transcript here]

 ---

-## 🎯 Use Case Example
+## 📌 Example Use Case

-After a remote team finishes a meeting, a transcript is uploaded to Google Docs.
-AutoMeetMate reads the transcript, summarizes key decisions, assigns tasks to each participant, and sends reminders via email and calendar — all automatically.

----

-## 👥 Target Users

-- Remote tech teams & startups
-- Freelancers & consultants
-- Online educators & bootcamp hosts
-- HR & operations managers
+> Upload a transcript → Get AI summary + tasks → Auto-reminders sent.

 ---